hakobtp/blog/hibernate/part1/3_Inheritance.md

 - **Good for single‑entity queries:** Each class has its own table.
 If you only need one entity type (for example, only books), JPA queries just that table.
 This is fast and easy.
 - **Slower for all‑entity queries:** To get every kind of `product` (`book`, `electrony`), JPA must run a query on each table and combine the results with a `UNION`.
 When you have lots of data, using `UNION` across many tables can be slow.
--**Optional in JPA 2.2.:** Not every JPA provider must support this strategy.
+- **Optional in JPA 2.2.:** Not every JPA provider must support this strategy.
 If you want your app to work everywhere, be careful using it.

 ---